ipr0310/my-super-diaries/README.md

 Mobile and Offline first app which allows you to

-- Store your deepest secrets
+- Store your deepest secrets, your secrets never leaves
 - Store your life journal

+Your data stays private: Everything is done client-side and never leaves your device.

 ## Quality Gate